 As we have mentioned above, it is better to contact us first, before filling in a form.
 Please view the Grant Aid Capital Application Form [59kb] so you can see what is required for an application.

-If you require any information or further assistance with any of the Council Leisure Grants, or indeed, you want some advice on who to speak to about funding in general, please contact:
+If you require any information or further assistance with any of the Council Leisure Grants, or indeed, you would like some advice on who to speak to about funding in general, please contact:

 Email: Martin Devine